 Doug enjoys riding & challenging himself.
 Ernie's Ride provides both.
-2019 will be Doug's fourth Ernie's Ride.
-At age 59, three consecutive days of 100+ miles really is a challenge.
+2020 will be Doug's fifth Ernie's Ride.
+At age 60, three consecutive days of 100+ miles really is a challenge.

-You're invited to join Doug in this challenge.
+You're invited to join Doug, & the other riders, in this challenge.
 Your sponsorship will encourage & inspire the riders knowing that every new mile they cover is making a difference for unborn children & their moms.
 Please sponsor today.
 Actual donations won't be collected until after we find out how many miles of Ernie's Ride your rider completes.